SFTP, or MFT: that is the question.

 However, a managed file transfer solution offers organizations of all sizes a lot more value than simple file transfers.
 If your considerations include compliance, automation, or auditing, or if you exchange a high volume of file transfers a day, a managed file transfer solution can help you simplify your processes, free up precious resources, and achieve a positive ROI.

-Learn how a secure file transfer solution can reduce human errors, save valuable time and resources, and comply with strict security standards in this free, on-demand webinar.
+Learn how a secure file transfer solution can reduce human errors, save valuable time and resources, and comply with strict security standards with a personalized demo led by one of our experts.